daniesy/php-digger/README.md

 You can install `Digger` with composer by running the following command.

-`composer require daniesy/php-digger`
+`composer require daniesy/php-digger:dev-master`

 ### Parameters

 - **host**
    The host you want to fetch the DNS records from
 - **type**
    The type of DNS Records you want to get.
-At the moment, only the following records are supported: `A`, `AAAA`, `TXT`.
+At the moment, only the following records are supported: `A`, `AAAA`, `TXT`, `CNAME`, `MX`, `NS`.
 I'll add more at a later point.
+   If you want to fetch all supported records in one query, set `ANY` as the type.
 - **timeout**
    The timeout in seconds after which the call should fail.
 The default timeout is `5` seconds.